Boosted nonparametric hazards with time-dependent covariates: Introduction

+Algorithm~\ref{alg:haz} of Section~\ref{sec:thealgo} describes our estimator.
+The algorithm minimizes the likelihood risk~\eqref{eq:loglik} over the defined space of log-hazard functions.
+In the special case of regression tree learners, expressions for the likelihood risk and its gradient are obtained from Proposition~\ref{prop:empR}, which are then used to describe a tree-based implementation of our estimator in Section~\ref{sec:treeboost}.
+In Section~\ref{sec:apps} we apply it to a high-dimensional dataset generated from a naturalistic simulation of patient service times in an emergency department.

+Section~\ref{sec:guarantees} establishes the consistency of the procedure.
+We show that the hazard estimator is consistent if the space is correctly specified.
+In particular, if the space is the span of regression trees, then the hazard estimator satisfies an oracle inequality and recovers $\l$ up to some error tolerance (Propositions~\ref{prop:consistency} and~\ref{prop:oracleineq}).

 Another contribution of our work is to clarify the mechanisms used by gradient boosting to avoid overfitting.
 Gradient boosting typically applies two types of regularization to invoke slow learning: (i) A small step-size is used for the update; and (ii) The number of boosting iterations is capped.
-The number of iterations used in our algorithm is set using the framework of~\citet{zhang}, whose work explains why early stopping is necessary for consistency.
+The number of iterations used in our algorithm is set using the framework of Zhang and Yu~\cite{zhang}, whose work shows how stopping early ensures consistency.
 On the other hand, the role of step-size restriction is more mysterious.
-While~\citet{zhang} demonstrates small step-sizes are needed to prove consistency, unrestricted greedy step-sizes are already small enough for classification problems~\citep{telgarsky} and also for commonly used regression losses (see the Appendix of~\citet{zhang}).
-We show in Section \ref{sec:guarantees} that for the setting considered here, shrinkage acts as a counterweight to the curvature of the risk.
+While~\citep{zhang} demonstrates that small step-sizes are needed to prove consistency, unrestricted greedy step-sizes are already small enough for classification problems~\citep{telgarsky} and also for commonly used regression losses (see the Appendix of~\citep{zhang}).
+We show in Section \ref{subsec:curvature} that shrinkage acts as a counterweight to the curvature of the risk (see Lemma \ref{lem:emp-converge}).
 Hence if the curvature is unbounded, as is the case for hazard regression, then the step-sizes may need to be explicitly controlled to ensure convergence.
-This is an important result which adds to our knowledge of numerical convergence of gradient boosting.
-As noted by~\citet{biau2017} the literature for this topic is still relatively sparse, and was the motivation for their recent study of numerical convergence of two general types of gradient boosting procedures.
-Our work adds to this valuable literature by ecompassing boosting algorithms for functional data.
+This important result adds to our understanding of statistical convergence in gradient boosting.
+As noted by Biau and Cadre~\cite{biau2017} the literature for this is relatively sparse, which motivated them to propose another regularization mechanism that also prevents overfitting.

-Finally, as proof of concept, Section \ref{sec:treeboost} describes a gradient tree-based implementation of the estimator.
-Section \ref{sec:apps} applies the algorithm to a dataset from an emergency department to shed new light on a question from the operations literature concerning the effect of workload on service rates.
-Concluding remarks can be found in Section \ref{sec:discussion}.
-All proofs are provided in the Appendix.
+Concluding remarks can be found in Section~\ref{sec:discussion}.
+Proofs not appearing in the body of the paper can be found in the Appendix.